Handbook

 Frequent sickness

-As a manager, it is your responsibility to review absence history and discuss any problems with your staff.
-Identifying potential problems early will enable you to put the right support in place to minimise future absences.
+As a manager, it is your responsibility to review any absence history and discuss any problems/issues or areas of concern with your staff.
+Identifying any potential problems early will enable you to put the right support in place to ensure your staff are supported at work and minimise any future absences.

 Know what you’re looking for

-Short-term sickness is absence that lasts less than 28 calendar days.
-Everyone has short-term sickness absence during their working lives, often because of common illnesses such as colds and flu.
-However, frequent, ad hoc absence can, indicate an underlying issue with a staff member or team.
+Short-term sickness is defined as an absence that lasts less than 28 calendar days (or what you have agreed as part of your sickness absence management policy).
+Everyone may have short-term sickness absence during their working lives, often because of common illnesses such as colds and flu.
+However, frequent, ad hoc absence may indicate an underlying issue with a staff member or team.

-Where a pattern is identified, speak to the individual about it to see if there is any underlying reason for the absences.
+Where a pattern is identified, speak to the individual privately about it to see if there is any underlying reason for the absences.
 Often, just having a conversation is enough to alert staff to the need to address any underlying causes or behaviour.
-Discuss how they approach health and wellbeing and refer them to any initiatives your organisation supports for health and wellbeing, for example, staff counselling, weight management, exercise classes or discounts for gyms.

-In some cases, however, you could have uncovered an underlying health or mental health problem, difficulties within the team or a problem with the working environment.
-Putting the right support in place early, e.g. referrals to occupational health or physiotherapy available, can help to minimise any potential future absence.
+By having this important conversation, in some cases, you may have uncovered an underlying health or mental health problem, issues outside of work, difficulties within the team or a problem with the working environment.
+Putting the right support in place early, for example referrals to occupational health or physiotherapy, can help to minimise any potential future absence.

 Monitor the situation

-Keep track of whether an absence pattern is improving or getting worse and look out for any unusual patterns of absence, e.g.if a staff member is experiencing more absences, or more frequent absences than usual.
+Keep track of whether a sickness absence pattern is improving, maintaining, or getting worse and look out for any unusual patterns of absence, for example if a staff member is experiencing more absences, or more frequent absences than usual.
 Your observations could enable further discussions and identify emerging issues.

 Be sensitive and supportive